PaystackHQ/Marketplace-iOS/README.md

 # Project Setup
 - Clone project and open `sample-app.xcworkspace` with XCode
-- Open the `AppDelegate` file and add the following param:
+- Open the `info.plist` file and add your public key value for the key Public_Key
-  - Paystack.setDefaultPublicKey("your_paystack_public_key")

 - Run the project on your iPhone or Simulator